 Can I add bacon?

 Would it be all right to add bacon or diced ham?
 What a silly question: I can’t think of many things that won’t be improved by adding bacon.
-But it will whack up the calorie content and there is cheese already.
+But it will whack up the calorie content and there is all that cheese already.

 So the answer is: yes, but be cautious of how much you want to eat.